nicola-deb/software-testing-portfolio/QA_Methodologies/QA_Strategy.md

 **The Principles of Testing**

-The ISTQB (International Software Testing Qualifications Board) defines 7 fundamental testing principles to improve the effectiveness of software testing.
+The ISTQB defines 7 fundamental testing principles to improve the effectiveness of software testing.

 1️⃣ **Testing Shows the Presence of Defects, Not Their Absence**<br>
 *What It Means: Testing reduces the number of defects but can never guarantee a 100% bug-free product.*